brummer10/Ratatouille.lv2/README.md

 Ratatouille using parallel processing for the neural models, so, loading a second neural model wouldn't be remarkable on the dsp load.

-The "Delay" control could add a small delay to the second model to overcome phasing issues, or to add some color/reverb to the sound.
+The "Delay" control could add a small delay to overcome phasing issues, or to add some color/reverb to the sound.
+The 'ctrl' key activate fine tuning to dial in a sample accurate delay.

 To round up your sound you can load two Impulse Response Files and mix them to your needs.
 IR-files could be normalised on load, so that they didn't influence the loudness.